Nimabht/NetStrike-Attack-Simulation/README.md

 The attacker socket can retrieve a comprehensive list of file paths within the target system's storage, enabling reconnaissance and potential exploitation.

+### Python Program Execution:

+The attacker socket can send Python programs to the target system and execute them.
+This feature provides the ability to run custom Python code on the target, expanding the range of possible actions and capabilities.

 ### Status Updates and Crash Recovery:

 Each target socket sends a periodic "alive" signal to the attacker socket every 5 seconds, indicating that it is still operational.
 If a target socket crashes, the attacker socket automatically detects it and initiates the restart process.